Composition 1: Expository Writing

 Grades: Your in-class midterm exam (Essay #3) and final exam (Essay #7) will be averaged together equally with the grades on your out-of-class essays (#2, 4, 5 and 6), and your class participation grade.
 Thus, you will have six essay grades, and one grade for attendance and participation (seven grades altogether) to be averaged together equally.
 To add and average your grades yourself, convert them to grade points (A=4, B+=3.5, B=3, C+=2.5, C=2, D+=1.5, D=1, F=0).
 You must attend class; extreme absence problems will result in loss of credit for the course (a grade of UW or F), even if your written work is satisfactory.
 Please be aware of the college’s policy on withdrawals.
 If you stop attending a class and you have not formally dropped the course with the Registrar’s office, you will receive the grade of F or UW (unauthorized withdrawal).
 The UW grade is averaged into your GPA as an F. This is the college’s policy for all credit-bearing courses.

-Accommodations and Learning Differences: If you have a physical, psychological, medical, or learning disability that may have an impact on your ability to carry out the assigned coursework, I urge you to contact the Center for Students with Disabilities (CSD), Building U (516-572-7241, TTY 516-572-7617).
+Center for Students With Disabilities: If you have a physical, psychological, medical, or learning disability that may have an impact on your ability to carry out the assigned coursework, I urge you to contact the Center for Students with Disabilities (CSD), Building U, (516 572-7241,TTY(516) 572-7617.
 The counselors at CSD will review your concerns and determine reasonable accommodations you are entitled to by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-All information and documentation pertaining to personal disabilities will be kept confidential.
+All information and documentation pertaining to personal disabilities (diagnoses) will be kept confidential.
+Students are responsible for completing all related paperwork correctly, scheduling accommodations, and supplying forms to me in a timely fashion.

 General Instructions for All Essays: Use standard one-inch margins on the top, sides and bottom of each page.
 Please double-space and use a standard size type face (use size 12—no oversized fonts).
 Each of your essays should have a title.
 Be sure you have a backup copy of every essay you submit.
 Late papers will be dropped one half of a letter grade during the week following the due date.
 The deadline for late papers is one week after each due date.
 An F will be entered in the grade book for any paper not received by the late paper deadline.
 It is important to keep up with the assignments as scheduled.